AmirJamshidiBandari/MIPS32_Summary/Verification_Example/FORWARDING_EXAMPLE.md

 The original design allowed the decode stage to read an old register value while the writeback stage was updating that same register.
 This caused a chained dependency instruction to use the wrong operand.

-The issue was fixed by adding writeback-to-decode forwarding inside the register file read logic.
-After the fix, the decode stage receives the newest writeback value whenever the writeback destination matches one of the decode-stage source registers.
+The issue was fixed by adding writeback to decode forwarding inside the register file read logic.
+After the fix, the decode stage receives the newest writeback value whenever the writeback destination regsiter matches one of the source registers.

-This example demonstrates how waveform-based verification was used to find, analyze, fix, and confirm a pipeline hazard issue in the processor.